nicolasloizeau/PauliStrings.jl/README.md

 ## Time evolution

+Time evolution in the Pauli strings basis is commonly referred to as *sparse Pauli dynamics*, *Pauli paths simulation*, *Pauli propagation* or *Pauli backpropagation*.

 `ps.rk4(H, O, dt; hbar=1, heisenberg=false)` performs a step of Runge Kutta and returns the new updated O(t+dt)